demosuremo/demo/about.md

 # About

-This is a GitHub Page template on GitHub.
+This GitHub Demo Page was made for the Cloud Kilat Webinar.
-Fill free to clone/fork/hijack/whatever it!
+Please feel free to clone/fork/hijack/whatever it!

 <br>
 # More Information